-Northern Divide Energy Storage, LLC (Northern Divide Energy Storage), a wholly owned, indirect subsidiary of NextEra Energy Resources, LLC (NextEra Energy Resources), respectfully submits this application for a Certificate of Site Compatibility (Certificate) to the North Dakota Public Service Commission (Commission or PSC) to construct the Northern Divide Energy Storage Project (Project).
+Northern Divide Energy Storage, a wholly owned, indirect subsidiary of NextEra Energy Resources, LLC (NextEra Energy Resources), respectfully submits this Amended Application for a Certificate of Site Compatibility (Certificate) to the Commission to construct the Northern Divide Energy Storage Project (Project).
 The Project will be a 100-megawatt (MW) battery energy storage system (BESS) with a four-hour duration to store excess energy available on the grid.
 The Project is proposed to be located adjacent to the existing Northern Divide Wind Energy Center (Wind Energy Center), which is owned and operated by Northern Divide Storage's affiliate, Northern Divide Wind, LLC (Northern Divide Wind).
-The Project Area encompasses approximately 20 acres in Burke County, North Dakota (Figure 1.0-1).
-Northern Divide Energy Storage expects to start construction in the second quarter of 2025 with commercial operation anticipated in the second quarter of 2026.
+The Project Area encompasses approximately 21 acres in Burke County, North Dakota (Figure 1.0-1).
+Northern Divide Energy Storage expects to start construction in the second quarter of 2026 with commercial operation anticipated in the fourth quarter of 2026.
 The anticipated lifespan of the Project is 25 years.